 Once you have completed drawing the nose, you can progress down to the next feature of the face, which is the nose and mouth.

-- To begin illustrating the mouth and lips, it is best to draw a faint cross and centerline.
-Both the top and bottom lips of the mouth shall be drawn around this framework.
+- It is best to draw a faint cross and centerline to begin illustrating the mouth and lips.
+The mouth’s top and bottom lips shall be drawn around this framework.

-- The mouth and lips are basically split into six different parts, the upper and lower lip, cupid’s bow, and the philtrum above the upper lip.
+- The mouth and lips are split into six parts: the upper and lower lip, cupid’s bow, and the philtrum above the upper lip.
 Plus lateral commissures to both sides of the mouth.

 - Consider the shape and size of the mouth.
 Are you drawing a slightly open mouth?
 Are you drawing full lips or long thin lips?

-- As a front view of the lips is symmetrical, begin drawing the top lips over the centerline you have outlined.
+- As the front view of the lips is symmetrical, draw the top lips over the centerline you have outlined.
 This, in many cases, will be smaller than the bottom lip.

-- Next, progress onto drawing the lower lips below the centerline.
+- Next, progress on drawing the lower lips below the centerline.
 You can leave a small space through which the teeth can be drawn.

-- Focus upon applying shade and tone with a pencil is the next priority, remembering to hold the pencil lightly in the center and shade according to the contour of the lips.
+- Focus on applying shade and tone with a pencil is the next priority.
+Remember to hold the pencil lightly in the center and shade according to the contour of the lips.

 - If the mouth is open, you can draw in the front teeth on the upper jaw.
 Again it will be best to apply a darker shadow towards the edge of the mouth.

-- Once all of the different parts of the mouth are drawn, you can add fine surface detail to the lips and mouth.
-These subtle details are essential as they will make the drawing look more authentic.
+- Once the different mouth parts are drawn, you can add fine surface detail to the lips and mouth.
+These subtle details are essential to make the drawing look more authentic.